develancer/topola-webpack/README.md

 ## Usage

-You will need *npm*, but only for building the bundle.
+You *will* need npm, but only for building the bundle.

 After cloning/copying the repository, run
 ```